 We are living in the new era of the COVID 19 outbreak.
-Countries throughout the world are taking unprecedented steps such as lockdown and contact tracing to respond and prevent to further spread of this deadly virus.
+Countries throughout the world are taking unprecedented steps such as lockdowns and contact tracing to respond and prevent to further spread of this deadly virus.
 The most fearful thing about this virus is unpredictability.

 The asymptomatic transmission was unpredicted, and this is the primary cause of this world pandemic situation.
-We have failed to predict and prevent this virus that causes numerous loss of lives and damages to our society.
+We have failed to predict and prevent this virus that causes numerous loss of lives and damage to our society.
 The biggest takeaway from this outbreak is that prediction and prevention is the most crucial thing.

 Genetic information is the key to prediction and prevention tool in health management

 COVID 19 outbreak lessons can be applied in our health management.
 If we can predict our future disease risks, prevent it, and save substantial medical bills with a healthy life.
-But due to limited prediction of our risks, prevention plays minimal roles in our health management and still focusing on treating diseases rather than prevention.
+But due to limited prediction of our risks, prevention plays minimal roles in our health management and still focuses on treating diseases rather than prevention.

 However, the paradigm is shifting fueled by the advance of genetic technology and the accessibility of genetic data.
 Having a better understanding of genetic data means, forecasts of genetic prediction is getting more accurate.
 A new tool called “polygenic risk scoring” for analyzing hundreds of thousands of small genetic differences can predict a range of psychological attributes from birth.
 It will transform how we see ourselves, our capacities, and our problems.